Multiple patterning: Triangular spacer (honeycomb structure) patterning

 A honeycomb pattern allows tripling of density for patterning of DRAM layers.

 Samsung recently demonstrated DRAM patterning using a honeycomb structure (HCS) suitable for 20 nm and beyond.
 Each iteration of spacer patterning triples the density, effectively reducing 2D pitch by a factor of sqrt(3).
 This is particularly useful for DRAM since the capacitor layer can be fit to a honeycomb structure, making its patterning simpler.

 Self-aligned quadruple patterning (SAQP)

 SAQP based on two successive SADP steps Compared to SADP, SAQP uses another spacer, enabling further self-aligned processing that allows further pitch reduction, along with the opportunity for flexible patterning.

 SADP may be applied twice in a row to achieve an effective pitch quartering.
 This is also known as self-aligned quadruple patterning (SAQP).
 With SAQP, the primary feature critical dimension (CD), as well as the spacing between such features, are each defined by either the first or second spacer.

 It is preferred to have the second spacer define non-conducting features for more flexible cutting or trimming options.

-SAQP has advantages in two-dimensional 28 nm pitch routing (followed by two selective etch cut/trim steps), compared to EUV, due to the illumination limitations of the latter.
+SAQP has advantages in two-dimensional metal routing (followed by two selective etch cut/trim steps), compared to EUV, due to the illumination limitations of the latter.